tedinburgh/causality-review/README.md

 # Review of causality indices for bivariate time series data
 ---
 Code (python), figures and data for a review of the performance of causality indices for bivariate time series data.
+The accompanying manuscript is available as a preprint at http://arxiv.org/abs/2104.00718 (Edinburgh et al. 2021).
 This review follows previous work by Lungarella et al. (2007).

 Methods included in this review are:
 * Extended Granger causality (Chen et al. 2004)